 A TED talk by Siri co-creator Tom Gruber on the affects of artificial intelligence on our work, memory, and social relationships shows promising impact on edging closer and closer to flawless design, making the world around us safer and more efficient.
 Gruber cites AI’s potential in contributing to a 99.5 percent accuracy rate in diagnosing cancer, an incredible medical feat.
 But when considering human memory, what will access to accurate recordings of our interactions mean for our social relationships?

 Microsoft’s Gordon Bell is probably the earliest researcher helping us look at evolving issues around perfect memory in his project MylifeBits.
-The project was meant to be an exploration into paperless archiving and access to one’s own personal information, but raises several issues related to memory loss including how AI can assist those suffering neural impairment or Alzheimer’s.
+The project was meant to be an exploration into paperless archiving and access to one’s own personal information, but raises several issues related to memory loss including how future technology can assist those suffering neural impairment or Alzheimer’s.

-The TV series Black Mirror explores the impact of an unwavering AI assisted memory in the episode, The Entire History of You, showcasing dire consequences for one couple.
+The TV series Black Mirror explores the impact of an unwavering Augmented Reality assisted memory in the episode, The Entire History of You, showcasing dire consequences for one couple.
 The show is known for taking a look at the darker side of a technologically infused society.
 Still, it raises some valuable questions we need to ponder.

 How will our very own personal big brother change the way we interact with one another?
 Our ability to be honesty with one another?
 How we speak to one another?
 Our ability to get close and form intimate and meaningful relationships with others?

 Did you know there are 571 websites created every minute on the Internet?
 With over 300 million sites added to the world wide web a year, that’s a whole lot of information to sift through, and it’s getting tougher and tougher every year!